knitesh/twitter-login/README.md

   callbackUrl: 'http://localhost:$port/twitter/auth/userToken',
 })

-// Route where user will get directed on clicking on Login buttong app.get('/twitter/auth', async (req, res) => {
+// Route where user will get directed on clicking on Login button app.get('/twitter/auth', async (req, res) => {
   try {
     const result = await twitter.login()
     // Save the OAuth token secret for use in your /twitterauth/userToken Callback route req.session.tokenSecret = result.tokenSecret
-    console.log(result)
     // Redirect to the /twitterauth/userToken route, with the OAuth responses as query params res.redirect(result.url)
   } catch (err) {